jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

     // Set up the RecyclerView here ...
   }
 ```
-Now if we want to handle a swipe-to-refresh event, all we need to do is call the
+In order to handle a swipe-to-refresh event, the instance of the layout will
-presenter class from the Activity:
+call a method in the presenter class:

 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {